vitorhmf/vitorhmf/README.md

 ## About me 🚀

-I have 14 years of professional experience in business management and commercial management.
+I have 15 years of professional experience in business management and commercial management.
 I am an enthusiast for Data Science and believe data analysis will influence more and more the decision-making of companies and leaders, regardless of their area of expertise.

-Currently, I am the owner of Metapro, a Consulting and Trade Representative company.
-In parallel, I develop personal projects as a Data Scientist, to gain experience in solving business problems and mastery of data analysis tools.
+Currently, I am the owner of Metapro, a Consulting and Sales Representative company.
+In parallel, I develop personal projects as a Data Scientist and Analytics, to gain experience in solving business problems and mastery of data analysis tools.

 My professional goal is to make a career change to the Data Science area.
 Combining this career transition with my experience, I intend to develop creative and sustainable solutions through the use of data, which allows for assertive decision-making and positively reflects on the company's results.